swilgosz/hanamimastery/data/episodes/36-scale-your-app-with-slices.md

 author: "swilgosz"
 topics: ['hanami', 'architecture']
 title: "Scale your app with slices!"
-excerpt: "In Hanami you can reduce technical debt and keep fast development when application grows.
-For that, slices is the key feature to revolutionise the way you think abou web applications in Ruby."
+excerpt: "In Hanami, you can reduce technical debt and keep fast development when the application grows.
+For that, slices is the key feature to revolutionize the way you think about web applications in Ruby."
-videoId: null
+videoId: 0FNyymwYGwM
 publishedAt: "2022-12-20"
 modifiedAt: "2022-12-20"
 thumbnail: